alexandrosdp/alexandrosdp/README.md

 **`Computational Scientist`**

 Welcome to my Github, my name is Alex.
 As a Computational Scientist, I work within the intersection of data science, mathematical modeling, and high-performance computing.
 I write efficient and scalable code for scientific applications that are complex and data intensive.
-I am currently specialising in the domain of Computational Finance, aspiring to enter add value to the finance industry as a quantitative developer or analyst.
+I am currently specialising in the domain of Computational Finance, aspiring to add value to the finance industry as a quantitative developer or analyst.

 ---